 2. Light show

 Honestly, this is the best light show I have ever seen.
 The Bellagio and Font Magic have nothing on this.
 It plays video on the water, along with music and lights during the summer months.
 We were there during the gnome showing, but a few weeks later they were showing other shows such as Beauty and the Beast, Dream, an Independence Day show, and the Four Elements.
 Make sure to bring bug spray, even though this was the only place in Wroclaw that it was needed we wish we had brought more.
-Take a look at more of the details here.
+More details on the Hala Stulecia website.

 3. Go to the Market Hall, Hala Targowa